s00d/tray-lang/README.md

 **App not starting with system:**
 - Check the "Auto Launch" toggle in the tray menu
 - Verify the app is in the Applications folder

+**QBlocker not working:**
+- Ensure QBlocker is enabled in the main window
+- Check if accessibility permissions are granted
+- Verify the application is not in the exclusion list
+- Try adjusting the delay setting

+**QBlocker blocking legitimate quits:**
+- Add the application to the exclusion list via "Manage Exclusions"
+- Or temporarily disable QBlocker for that specific application

 ### Debug Information
 The app includes debug logging.
 Check the Console app for detailed information about: